kenl18/League-Randomizer/README.md

 PATCH 14.3.1

 If website doesn't work, broswer diff.
-Works for Safari, Google Chrome, and Firefox (sometimes).
+Works for Safari, Google Chrome, and Firefox.
 Others are not tested.

 https://kenl18.github.io/League-Randomizer/LeagueRandomizer/